 Well, you’re lucky!

 macOS allows users to create custom shortcuts for performing various actions across the operating system.
 So, now that we have created a service to automate image resizing on macOS, let’s create a shortcut to execute it quickly.

 Steps to create a shortcut

-2. On the next screen, select ‘Keyboard’ and tap on the ‘Shortcuts’ from the options on the top.
+2. On the next screen, select Keyboard and tap on Shortcuts from the options on the top.

-4. On the right pane, you will see a list of various services, and also, the service that you just created) in the right pane.
+4. Next, you will see a list of various services (and also the service that you just created) in the right pane.
 Here select your service and click on Add Shortcut.

 Now, every time you need to resize an image, all you need to do is select the image and click the key combination to resize your image.